evrythng/dashboard-components-starter/README.md

 The component will be created, by default, inside `src/components`.
 To change this, apply the `--parent` flag, followed by a path relative to `src/components/`.

 For example, running `gulp component --name my-search-toolbar --parent toolbars` will create a `my-search-toolbar` component at `src/components/toolbars/my-search-toolbar`.

+### Using the Base Widget Component

+In order to provide a consistent user experience of widgets, the Dashboard introduces the `<evtx-widget-base>` higher-order component providing access to such common features as widget resizing, hiding, or cloning, as well as widget configuration.
+It is not strictly required to use it but it will ensure your users have a consistent experience from their Dashboard overall.

+The base widget component allows you to:
+* Resize and move the widget within the section grid.
+* Clone the widget for rapid prototyping of your Dashboard layout.
+* Hide unnecessary widgets without deleting data about its state.
+* Configure the widget if it exports any customizable properties.
+* Show a spinner when loading.
+* Refresh the widget content on configuration update.

+For the dashboard to recognize your component as widget, it's required to provide `evtWidget` field in component definition object.
+Check the `my-map` component for more examples on implementing and using widget configuration.

 ## Deploying